tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

 1. On the **Test Analyzer** page, if analysis does not begin automatically, select **Run analysis**.
 Then wait for analysis to complete.

     Audio analysis can take some time.
-While you're waiting, you play the audio file below:
+While you're waiting, you can play the audio file below:

     <video controls src="./media/call-1.mp4" title="Call 1" width="150"></video>